duixcom/Duix.mobile-pro/README.md

 ## 1. Introduction
 Mobile-Pro takes intelligent interaction to the next level, building on the solid foundation of our Open-Source Version.
 It introduces cutting-edge features like multi-action control and expanded device authorization.
 Perfect for businesses and developers looking for a high-performance, future-proof AI solution.

-Upgrade to Mobile-Pro today and experience AI like never before[Learn more](https://duix.com/mpro) 🚀
+Upgrade to Mobile-Pro today and experience AI like never before [Learn more](https://duix.com/mpro) 🚀

 ---